labroo2/rtassel_supp/README.md

 1. Install R and RStudio if you haven't.
 (See other online guides.)
 2. Open RStudio.
-3. There are three ways to import the function.
-You only need to do one.
-EITHER:
+3. There are many ways to import the function, but here are three easy options.
+You only need to do one of these: pick a, b, or c.

          a.
-Go to this link: https://github.com/labroo2/rtassel_supp/blob/master/barcode_faker.R
+         1. Go to this link: https://github.com/labroo2/rtassel_supp/blob/master/barcode_faker.R
-         Copy all the function text, starting from "This function adds fake barcodes" and ending at line 116.
+         2. Copy all the function text, starting from # on line 1 and ending at line 116.
-         Paste the function text into the Console tab of RStudio.
+         3. Paste the function text into the Console tab of RStudio.
 (The Console tab is usually in the bottom right of RStudio, and it usually has a blue > starting the first line.)
-         Hit Enter.
+         4. Hit Enter.

       OR

          b.
-Right-click barcode_faker.R on this webpage (above).
+         1. Right-click barcode_faker.R on this webpage (above).
-         Select "Save link as..."
+         2. Select "Save link as..."
-         Go to a folder where the function will be saved.
+         3. Go to a folder where you want to save the function.
 For example, you could select your Documents folder.
-         Click save.
+         4. Click save.
-         Open File Explorer or Finder.
+         5. Open File Explorer or Finder.
 Navigate to the folder where you saved the function, and double-click on your barcode_faker.R file.
 It should open in RStudio.
 If it doesn't, you can right-click barcode_faker.R and click Open With, then click RStudio.
-         Once the file is opened in RStudio, highlight all of the text, which will be in the top left of RStudio.
+         6. Once the file is opened in RStudio, highlight all of the text, which will be in the top left of RStudio.
          While the text is highlighted, click "Run" in RStudio.
 It is a small button with a green arrow above the text of the function.

       OR

          c.
-Clone into the repository.
+Use source() on the path to the saved function file, or clone into the repository.

       You only need to do one of a, b, or c.